PagerDuty/incident-response-docs/docs/before/different_roles.md

 A person responsible for interacting with internal stakeholders.
 Whether it's notifying an internal team of the incident, or mobilizing additional responders within the organization.

 ### Why have one?
 For larger incidents, we may have multiple teams across the organization involved.
-Having a dedicated liaison to mobilize those teams and bring them up to speed free's up the rest of the responders to handle the incident.
+Having a dedicated liaison to mobilize those teams and bring them up to speed frees up the rest of the responders to handle the incident.

 ### What are the responsibilities?
 1. Page SME's or other on-call engineers as instructed by the Incident Commander.
-1. Notify other teams within the organization (e.g. Finance, Legal, Marketing), as instructed by the Incident Commander.
+1. Notify other teams within the organization (e.g. Finance, Legal, Marketing) as instructed by the Incident Commander.
 1. Liaise with stakeholders and provide status updates as necessary.
 1. Interact with internal stakeholders to answer their questions, to keep the primary call distraction free.